Minipada/ros2_data_collection/doc/src/dc/introduction.md

 ## Introduction

-The DC project aims at integrating data collection pipelines into ROS 2.
-This is meant to plug to existing APIs, for analytics, not for live monitoring (some awesome tools exist already).
-Understanding and improving operations for any type of machine in any environment has become an important reason companies move to autonomous robots.
+The DC (Data Collection) project aims at integrating data collection pipelines into ROS 2.
+The goal is to integrate data collection pipelines with existing APIs to enable data analytics, rather than live monitoring, which already has excellent tools available.
+As companies increasingly turn to autonomous robots, the ability to understand and improve operations for any type of machine in any environment has become crucial.
 This involves mostly pick and drop and inspection operations.
-This framework aims at helping collecting, validating and sending reliably the data to create such APIs and dashboards.
+This framework aims at helping collecting, validating (through JSON schemas) and sending reliably the data to create such APIs and dashboards.

-DC uses a modular approach, based on [pluginlib](https://index.ros.org/p/pluginlib/) and greatly inspired of [Nav2](https://navigation.ros.org/) for its architecture.
+DC uses a modular approach, based on [pluginlib](https://index.ros.org/p/pluginlib/) and greatly inspired by [Nav2](https://navigation.ros.org/) for its architecture.
 Pluginlib is used to configure which measurements are collected and where the data goes.
 Measurements and destinations are pluginlib plugins.
 In addition to pluginlib, most plugins use [Fluent bit](https://fluentbit.io/) in the backend: *Fluent Bit is a super fast, lightweight, and highly scalable logging and metrics processor and forwarder.
 It is the preferred choice for cloud and containerized environments.
 Developed and interfaced in C, it has already many features we directly can use, especially: high performance, reliability and data integrity (backpressure handling and data buffering in memory and filesystem)*.

 ## Main features